Koine Greek phonology: Loss of vowel quantity distinction

-The ancient distinction between long and short vowels was lost in popular speech at the beginning of the Koine period.
-"By the mid-second century [BCE] however, the majority system had undergone important changes, most notably monophthongization, the loss of distinctive length, and the shift to a primary stress accent."
+The ancient distinction between long and short vowels was lost in popular speech at the beginning of the Koine period: "By the mid-second century [BC] however, the majority system had undergone important changes, most notably monophthongization, the loss of distinctive length, and the shift to a primary stress accent."

-From the 2nd century BC, spelling errors in non-literary Egyptian papyri suggest stress accent and loss of vowel length distinction.
+From the 2nd century BC, spelling errors in non-literary Egyptian papyri suggest a stress accent and the loss of vowel length distinction.
 The widespread confusion between ο and ω in Attic inscriptions starting in the 2nd century AD was probably caused by a loss of vowel length distinction.

 Transition to stress accent

-The means of accenting words changed from pitch to stress, meaning that the accented syllable had only one tone option (high) and was presumably louder or stronger.
-This shift directly corresponded with monophthongization and the loss of vowel timing distinctions, which destroyed the environment in which a pitch accent could be sustained.
+The means of accenting words changed from pitch to stress and so the accented syllable had only one tone option (high) and was presumably louder or stronger.
+The shift directly corresponded with monophthongization and the loss of vowel length distinctions, which destroyed the environment in which a pitch accent could be sustained.

-From the mid 2nd century BC, spelling errors all over the Mediterranean, including occasional graphic omissions of unaccented vowels, suggest a loss of vowel length distinction, which is commonly thought to result in the loss of tonal accent.
-More evidence of stress accent appears in poetry starting from the late 2nd century AD – early 3rd century AD.
+From the mid-2nd-century BC, spelling errors all over the Mediterranean, including occasional omissions of unaccented vowels, suggest a loss of vowel length distinction, which is commonly thought to result in the loss of tonal accent.
+More evidence of stress accent appears in poetry starting from the late 2nd century AD and the early 3rd century AD.

 Diphthongs

 Spurious diphthongs

-Before a consonant, the diphthong ει had started to become monophthongal in Attic as early as the 6th century BC, and pronounced like ε̄, probably as //eː//.
+Before a consonant, the diphthong ει had started to become monophthongal in Attic as early as the 6th century BC and was pronounced like ε̄, probably as //eː//.
 From the late 4th century BC in Attic, the spurious diphthong (pseudo-diphthong) ει (now notating both etymological ει and etymological ε̄) came to be pronounced like ῑ, probably as //iː// (with the quality that the digraph still has in modern Greek).

 Before a vowel, the diphthong ει did not follow the same evolution as pre-consonantal ει.
-One theory to explain this difference is that pre-vocalic ει may have kept a diphthongal value /[ej]/ until the 4th century BC, the /[j]/ being progressively perceived as a glide from //e// to the next vowel.
-From the late 4th century BC, the pre-vocalic diphthong ει came to be confused with η, which implies that, unlike before a consonant, it retained the value //eː//, probably with a loss of openness distinction with η; for later evolution, refer to η below.
+One theory to explain the difference is that pre-vocalic ει may have kept a diphthongal value /[ej]/ until the 4th century BC, the /[j]/ being progressively perceived as a glide from //e// to the next vowel.
+From the late 4th century BC, the pre-vocalic diphthong ει came to be confused with η, which implies that unlike before a consonant, it retained the value //eː//, probably with a loss of openness distinction with η; for later evolution, refer to η below.

 Starting from the 6th century in Attic, the diphthong ου had been monophthongized and confused with ο̄.
-While its initial value had probably been //oː//, it must have evolved to //uː// quite early (possibly in the 6th century BC, and at any rate before 350 BC); this vowel quality has been preserved through modern times.
+While its initial value had probably been //oː//, it must have evolved to //uː// quite early (possibly in the 6th century BC and at any rate before 350 BC), a vowel quality that has been preserved in Modern Greek.